inshell-art/glyph-registry/docs/CONTRIBUTING.md

 In the PR description include:

 1. Contract address and network.
-2. One‑line what the Hook does.
+2. One‑line what the glyph does.
 3. Sample call parameters + CLI/RPC command to reproduce the raw `<svg>` output (e.g., `sncast call ...`).

 ---